Comparisons12 min read

 Support included on all paid plans Fewer integrations than HubSpot

-AI features improving rapidly in 2026 Can feel limiting as company scales beyond sales
+AI features improving rapidly in 2026 Can feel limiting as you scale beyond sales

 HubSpot